Aalesund-Techschool/shell-scripting/exercises/exercise-2.md

 ## 2.7 - Terminating processes

 :book: Some times you need to terminate a running process if it hangs or if it does not respond to any user input.
 An example of this is a script with a endless loop.
 To terminate a running process we can send a signal to it.
-There are several differen types of signals that do different things, but the one we are interested in is called `SIGINT` (SIGnal INTerupt).
+There are several different types of signals that do different things, but the one we are interested in is called `SIGINT` (SIGnal INTerupt).
 There is a handy shortcut for sending this signal:

 - <kbd>CTRL+C</kbd> - Signals the current process to stop.